What is bentonite clay?

 The classification as calcium or sodium bentonite is less important than how well the bentonite delivers the critical functions of viscosity, filtration control and gel strength in ways that are required to provide your specific outcome.

-Bentonite is a product mined and bagged worldwide by several top manufacturers.
-The competitive market worldwide, means that the volume you would require to mix into 1,000L of water to use in industrial applications, could cost you between AUD$14 / NZD$15 and AUD$28 / NZD$30 depending on the properties required.
-However, because the properties of each product vary widely, the price per bag is often an unhelpful comparison, and likely to lead to selecting an option that may not be optimal or even cost-effective for your project.
-Often comparing different grades of bentonite against each other without technical advice is difficult, due to different volumes being required to generate similar properties.
-Beyond that, extra volume can create other negative characteristics that are easy to underestimate when pricing up fluid in isolation.
+Bentonite is a product mined and bagged worldwide by various manufacturers.
+The competitive market worldwide means that the volume you would require to mix into 1,000L of water to use in industrial applications could cost you between AUD$14 / NZD$15 and AUD$33 / NZD$36 depending on the properties required.
+However, because the properties of each product vary widely, the price per bag is often an unhelpful comparison and likely to lead to selecting an option that may not be optimal or even cost-effective for your project.
+Often, comparing different grades of bentonite against each other without technical advice is complex because different volumes are required to generate similar properties.
+Beyond that, extra volume can create other negative characteristics easily underestimated when pricing up fluid in isolation.

-The price of a bag of a similar grade of bentonite, between one supplier and another, could be as little as $1 or $2.
-Historically, because of a lack of understanding and competitive availability - drilling fluid programmes often simply used more bentonite to improve properties.
-As a result, it is common for contractors to perceive more bentonite as cheaper than using polymers or lubricants with specific properties, to deliver better (and more cost-effective) outcomes.
+The price of a bag of a similar grade of bentonite, between one supplier and another, could be as little as $4 or $5.
+Historically, because of a lack of understanding and competitive availability - drilling fluid programmes often used more bentonite to improve properties.
+As a result, it is common for contractors to perceive bentonite as cheaper than using polymers or lubricants with specific properties to deliver better (and more cost-effective) outcomes.

-When deciding on a product to use, finding a supplier who can provide you with technical support at design, project execution, and review is often worth more than the product itself.
+When deciding on a product to use, finding a supplier who can provide technical support during design, project execution, and review is often worth more than the product itself.